Apply

 • The application meets the conditions.
 If the conditions are based on form responses, ensure that all applicable conditions are being met at the time the automation.
 This is the most common reason that an application hasn't fired.

-• The automation is Active.
+• The automation is active.